-The fact that the prices trajectory in our Gift-treatments adheres more closely to the fundamental value is in line with existing literature.
+The observation that price trajectories in our Gift-treatments adheres closely to the fundamental value is in line with existing literature.
 First, a constant fundamental value (instead of a decreasing one) is a simpler asset that may be less likely to create misunderstandings or disagreements in prices among traders (Smith et al., 2000; Kirchler et al., 2012).
 In the declining fundamental value case, frequent changes of fundamental values to a new level each period may hinder the price discovery process.
-Second, despite our relatively high cash-to-asset ratio, we do not pay frequent dividends as Noussair et al. (2001).
+Second, despite our relatively high cash-to-asset ratio, we do not pay frequent dividends as in Noussair et al. (2001).
 The observation that these markets do not bubble supports the conjecture in Noussair et al. (2001) that in constant fundamental value settings, a high cash-to-asset ratio is not sufficient to ignite bubbles (while it may affect price levels).
-We are sympathetic to this conjecture and do not anticipate that increasing the (already high) cash-to-asset ratio in the Gift treatments would result in any bubbles occuring.
-Consequently, we conjecture that the bubbles we find in the Mining treatments cannot be simply attributed to the (initiallly) higher cash-to-asset ratio but rather to the specific features of the PoW mechanism we study.
+We are sympathetic to this conjecture and do not anticipate that increasing the (already high) cash-to-asset ratio in the Gift treatments would result in any bubbles.
+Thus, it is unlikely that bubbles observed in the Mining treatments is merely due to the (initially) higher cash-to-asset ratio, but rather due to the specific features of the PoW mechanism we study.